-If you read this tutorial you will come to know the answer of How Does RFID Works?
+If you read this tutorial you will come to know the answer to How Does RFID Works?

 RFID is an acronym for “Radio-Frequency Identification” and refers to a technology whereby digital data encoded in RFID tags or smart labels (defined below) are captured by a reader via radio waves.
 RFID is similar to barcoding in that data from a tag or label are captured by a device that stores the data in a database.
 RFID, however, has several advantages over systems that use barcode asset tracking software.
 The most notable is that RFID tag data can be read outside the line-of-sight, whereas barcodes must be aligned with an optical scanner.

-- RFID is used in many applications like attendance system in which every person will have their separate RFID tag which will help identify person and their attendance.
+- RFID is used in many applications like an attendance system in which every person will have their separate RFID tag which will help identify the person and their attendance.

 - RFID is used in many companies to provide access to their authorized employees.

-- It is also helpful to keep track of goods and in automated toll collection system on highway by embedding Tag (having unique ID) on them.
+- It is also helpful to keep track of goods and in an automated toll collection system on the highway by embedding Tag (having unique ID) on them.